Join Us

 To discuss this project please email: luis.figueredo@nottingham.ac.uk

-We are currently seeking highly motivated candidates to join our research team for PhD positions in the field of natural Learning in Human-Robot Interaction.
 The research will focus on developing innovative solutions to address the open problem of teaching robots through human demonstrations, with a particular emphasis on enhancing practical applicability in assistive and industrial tasks.

 Project Context: Future assistive robots in care or industrial facilities face diverse tasks that involve direct contact with everyday users.
 Current approaches to designing plans for complex tasks, such as preprogramming by experienced roboticists, are time-consuming and limiting, especially when considering factors like safety integration, personalization, environmental changes, and task transfer between robots.
 To overcome these challenges, this research aims to explore novel solutions that enable robots to learn efficiently from human demonstrations, particularly through different user modalities such as natural language processing grounded into the robot's inherent geometric and force constraints.
 The selected Ph.D. candidate will investigate how different modalities of interaction impact teaching and learning by demonstration going beyond simple kinesthetic teaching.